 Yes, you can.
 But you have to make necessary arrangements to go to the designated test centres on your own.
 Or alternatively, you can submit your SAT and SAT Essay scores.

 For students wishing to submit SAT and SAT Essay Scores, please use the University of Central Asia code 7834 OR send a scanned/official electronic version by April 2nd 2022 by email to: firstname.lastname@example.org OR submit in person or by mail to:

 If students submit SAT Scores and also sit for UCA's Admissions Test, only the results of UCA's test will be taken into consideration.

-UCA's Admissions Test will be conducted at designated testing locations, and is comprised of three sections including: English, mathematics and logic.
+UCA's Admissions Test will be conducted at designated testing locations and is comprised of two sections including English and mathematics.

 No, the admissions process (including the test sections) are the same for all academic programmes.

 * Test centres may be subject to change

 The UCA Admissions Test is conducted once a year in the 4-5 testing centers per country.
 Usually, the test is scheduled on the first Sunday of April.
 The exact date will be announced when the new admissions cycle starts.